-Our Synagogue can host any event upon your return to Rhodes.
-With a sitting area of 150 people, a balcony that can accommodate up to 30 people and its spacious yard, the Kahal Shalom Synagogue is the ideal venue for your wedding.
+Our Synagogue can host these events and with a sitting area of 150 people and a balcony that can accommodate up to 30 people, the Kahal Shalom Synagogue is the ideal venue for your wedding or event.
+The spacious yard can accommodate your reception or even a standing buffet.

-Note: Rhodes currently hosts no Rabbi.
-For your event we can arrange a Rabbi to fly in from Athens, or you may also make your own arrangements.
+In addition if you require an Orthodox Ceremony, we can arrange a Rabbi to fly to Rhodes from Athens to provide the service , or you may also make your own arrangements.

 Bar / Bat Mitzvah